HEDIDIN/DocumentDB-REST/README.md

 * 1.0.0 - 2015-12-14 - Initial Release
 * 1.0.1 - 2016-01-01 - Reviewed Documentation
 * 1.0.2 - 2016-02-01 - Added Query a Resource to the Unimplemented list
 * 1.0.3 - 2016-03-01 - Added Query Collection Resource and Query Document Resource; Added details to Operation Descriptions including links to external documentation to the Swagger.
+Source code has not been updated

 ## Contributing to DocumentDB-REST ##